-- while stressing the importance of compilers providing metadata so that users know which approach is being taken.
-The authors of this Issues Note are in favour aligning with this approach. - 40.
-The second decision is whether both private or public certifying entities should be allowed.
+- 40. The second decision is whether both private or public certifying entities should be allowed.
 Examples of private standards are the Climate Bonds Initiative, the ICMA principles and guidance, and the Green Economy Mark of the London Stock Exchange.
 In some jurisdictions where there is no public standard, private standards may be the only feasible option.
-WS.12 and the DG1-3 Rec 4 Task Team advocate the use of standards set by private sector organisations, as well as official bodies. - 41.
+WS.12 and the DG1-3 Rec 4 Task Team advocate the use of standards set by private sector organisations, as well as official bodies.
+This was supported by members of the AEG and BOPCOM at their meeting in February 2024. - 41.
 Considering the link between the SNA and BPM through the Rest of the World accounts, the above updates on the classification and definition of ESG and green financial instruments could also be included in the IIP (stocks) and in the BOP (flows).
 This would align with the BPM6 update Guidance Note B.6, which indicates that any new developments in this ongoing area of work should be taken into consideration.
 The suggestion is to introduce a separate table in Annex 14 of the BPM7 rather than including the ESG related breakdowns in the main BOP/IIP tables (see Table 4, Section 4).
 Given that the integrated IIP will be at the centre of the BPM7 with exchange rate changes, other price changes, and other changes in volume becoming standard components, having these as a separate table rather than as part of the standard IIP/BOP tables would simplify the compilers' job.
 In addition, no maturity breakdown would need to be introduced as in the main IIP/BOP tables.
+This proposal was endorsed by members of BOPCOM at the joint meeting with the AEG in February 2024.